Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 ## Data Manipulation and Transformation:

-To support further analysis, data manipulation and transformation were performed and the results for the following obtained:
+To support further analysis, data manipulation and transformation were performed and the results for the following were obtained:

 * Average rental duration for each film.